 Management consists of a patient-centered approach in which the patient, provider, public health, and laboratory enter into a relationship that assures that the goals of treatment are met.

 The American Thoracic Society, United States Centers for Disease Control and Prevention, and Infectious Disease Society of America statement on the treatment of tuberculosis is a key summary of treatment guidelines in the United States .
 The World Health Organization and the International Standards for Tuberculosis Care provides important treatment recommendations for international settings [4,6].

 Individuals with known or suspected tuberculosis who are not known to be HIV-infected should undergo human immunodeficiency virus (HIV) counseling and testing.
 (See "Screening and diagnostic testing for HIV infection".)

 Issues related to treatment of pulmonary TB in HIV-uninfected adults caused by organisms known or presumed to be drug susceptible (ie, in areas where the incidence of drug-resistant TB is low) will be reviewed here.

 Issues related to treatment of pulmonary TB in HIV-infected patients are discussed separately, as are issues related to treatment of drug-resistant TB.
-(See "Treatment of pulmonary tuberculosis in HIV-infected adults" and "Treatment of drug-resistant pulmonary tuberculosis in adults".)
+(See "Treatment of pulmonary tuberculosis in HIV-infected adults: Initiation of therapy" and "Treatment of drug-resistant pulmonary tuberculosis in adults".)

 Clinical approach — The approach to treatment of patients with pulmonary tuberculosis (TB) caused by organisms known or presumed to be drug susceptible is summarized in the algorithm (algorithm 1).
 Treatment regimens are outlined in the table (table 1).
 In general, antituberculous regimens consists of two phases: an intensive phase (two months), followed by a continuation phase (four to seven months) ; most patients receive six months of treatment (intensive phase of two months and continuation phase of four months) .